Artin0123/gemini-image-mcp-server/README.md

 - `GEMINI_MODEL`: Override the default Gemini model (defaults to `gemini-2.0-flash`).
 - `DISABLED_TOOLS` / `MCP_DISABLED_TOOLS`: Comma- or JSON-separated list of tool names to disable (e.g. `analyze_video`).
 Disabled tools are hidden from clients and respond with a configuration error if invoked directly.

+When deploying through Smithery's TypeScript runtime, these options are also surfaced in the hosted configuration UI.
+The server exports a schema requiring the Gemini API key and exposing optional `modelName` and `disabledTools` fields, so operators can manage them without editing environment variables.

 ## MCP Server Configuration

 To use with tools like Cline, add the following settings to your MCP server configuration file: